-Guest post by Chris Johnstone, positive psychologist, author and key note speaker at upcoming Building Wellbeing Together Weekend, from 22nd-24th September at Hawkwood College in Stroud, UK.
-(A few tickets for this event are still available; please click here for detail and the booking form).
+Guest post by Chris Johnstone, positive psychologist, author and key note speaker at recent Building Wellbeing Together Weekend.

 The first shift is in our direction of gaze...

 When I was a GP, the question I’d ask more than any other is, ‘what’s the problem?’
 My training was to focus on the sick part of someone, give it a name and prescribe a treatment.
 While that can be very helpful, a talk I went to as a medical student decades ago switched me on to a more engaging track.
 The talk was by holistic medicine pioneer, Professor Patrick Pietroni.
 He taught me about a picture that has become one of my most valued wellbeing tools.
 Being well and healthy, he said, is a bit like rowing a boat.
 Illness, or other kinds of problems, can thought of as crashing into a rock.

 Most approaches to tackling difficulties tend to focus on the rock.
 Healthcare professionals are like geologists who know lots about rocks you might hit.
 But the problem, or rock, is only half the story.
 The water level, said Patrick, represents our background level of wellbeing.
 When we’re feeling good in ourselves, with our emotional reserves at a higher level, we may float over rocks that on a bad day we’d hit.
 When we’re feeling depleted, our water levels low, we’re more likely to crash.